cities in south america

 Get your hiking shoes on because the hilly coastal city of Valparaiso, Chile will have you climbing some huge hills to explore the town.
 Don’t let this deter you – it also means you’re in for some killer views of the ocean and the colorful, historic houses that cling perilously to the hillsides.

-Valparaiso is within minutes of Viña del Mar, with its lovely beaches and upscale shopping and dining, and is an easy, affordable bus ride of under two hours to Santiago.
+Valparaiso is located within minutes of Viña del Mar, with its lovely beaches and upscale shopping and dining, and is an easy, affordable bus ride of under two hours to Santiago.
 It’s a great, small, bohemian city you’ll wish you had more time to enjoy.

 11. Bogotá, Colombia

-Don’t let the hustle and bustle of the city dissuade you from a visit: from a beautiful historic center, incredible mountain and city views, great food, and enough cultural events and activities to make your head spin, you’d be hard-pressed not to fall in love with Bogotá.
+Colombia’s capital city of Bogotá is lofted high in the Andes Mountains, and it is one of the biggest capital cities in South America.
+Don’t let the hustle and bustle of the city dissuade you from a visit: a beautiful historic center, incredible mountain and city views, and enough cultural events and activities to make your head spin means you’d be hard-pressed not to fall in love with Bogotá.

 If you’re looking for this big city’s charm, head straight to La Candelaria, the city’s beautiful, walkable historic center complete with lovely street art, nice cafes and restaurants, and plenty of hostels and boutique hotels.
-From museums and ornate churches to sprawling plazas, exploring this neighborhood is a must.
+Another highlight of any trip to Bogotá is a visit to Montserrate, a mountain rising high over downtown Bogotá and accessible by cable car or funicular.

 While you should take basic travel safety precautions no matter where you travel – at home and abroad! – you’ll feel safe in Bogotá, even if you solo travel in Bogotá.